Sir William Hamilton, 9th Baronet: Place in thought

-The philosopher to whom above all others Hamilton professed allegiance was Aristotle.
-His works were the object of his profound and constant study, and supplied in fact the mould in which his whole philosophy was cast.
-With the commentators on the Aristotelian writings, ancient, medieval and modern, he was also familiar; and the scholastic philosophy he studied with care and appreciation at a time when it had hardly yet begun to attract attention in his country.
-His wide reading enabled him to trace many a doctrine to the writings of forgotten thinkers; and nothing gave him greater pleasure than to draw forth such from their obscurity, and to give due acknowledgment, even if it chanced to be of the prior possession of a view or argument that he had thought out for himself.
-Of modern German philosophy he was a diligent, if not always a sympathetic, student.
-How profoundly his thinking was modified by that of Kant is evident from the tenor of his speculations; nor was this less the case because, on fundamental points, he came to widely different conclusions.
+The philosopher to whom, above all others, Hamilton professed allegiance was Aristotle.
+His works were the object of his profound and constant study and supplied the mould in which his philosophy was cast.
+With the commentators on the Aristotelian writings, ancient, medieval, and modern, he was also familiar with the scholastic philosophy he studied with care and appreciation at a time when it had hardly yet begun to attract attention in his country.
+His wide reading enabled him to trace many a doctrine to the writings of forgotten thinkers, and nothing gave him greater pleasure than to draw forth such from their obscurity and to give due acknowledgment, even if it chanced to be of the prior possession of a view or argument that he had thought out for himself.
+He was a diligent, if not always a sympathetic, student of modern German philosophy.
+How profoundly Kant modified his thinking is evident from the tenor of his speculations; nor was this less the case because, on fundamental points, he came to widely different conclusions.

-Hamilton was more than a philosopher; his knowledge and interests embraced all subjects related to that of the human mind.
+Hamilton was more than a philosopher; his knowledge and interests embraced all subjects related to the human mind.
 He studied anatomy and physiology.
-He was also well-read in ancient and modern literature, being particularly interested in the 16th and 17th centuries.
+He was also well-read in ancient and modern literature, particularly interested in the 16th and 17th centuries.
 Among his literary projects were editions of the works of George Buchanan and Julius Caesar Scaliger.
 His general scholarship found expression in his library, which became part of the library of the University of Glasgow.

-He also may have had influence upon subsequent philosophy as the inspiration for a critique by John Stuart Mill which resulted in perhaps the clearest statements ever of the idea of matter as the permanent possibility of sensation.
+He also may have influenced subsequent philosophy as the inspiration for a critique by John Stuart Mill, who wrote An Examination of Sir William Hamilton’s Philosophy (1865), which resulted in perhaps the clearest statements ever of the idea of matter as the permanent possibility of sensation.

 Education

-His chief practical interest was in education—an interest which he manifested alike as a teacher and as a writer, and which had led him long before he was either to a study of the subject both theoretical and historical.
-He thence adopted views as to the ends and methods of education that, when afterwards carried out or advocated by him, met with general recognition; but he also expressed in one of his articles an unfavourable view of the study of mathematics as a mental gymnastic, which excited much opposition, but which he never saw reason to alter.
-As a teacher, he was zealous and successful, and his writings on university organisation and reform had, at the time of their appearance, a decisive practical effect, and contain much that is of permanent value.
+His chief practical interest was in education, an interest which he manifested as a teacher and writer, and which had led him long before he was either to study the subject, both theoretical and historical.
+He thence adopted views on the ends and methods of education that, when afterwards carried out or advocated by him, met with general recognition.
+Still, in one of his articles, he also expressed an unfavourable view of the study of mathematics as a mental gymnastic, which excited much opposition but which he never saw reason to alter.
+As a teacher, he was zealous and successful, and his writings on university organisation and reform had a decisive practical effect at the time of their appearance, and contain much that is of permanent value.

 Last works

-His posthumous works are his Lectures on Metaphysics and Logic (1860), 4 vols., edited by HL Mansel, Oxford, and John Veitch (Metaphysics; Logic); and Additional Notes to Reid's Works, from Sir W. Hamilton's Manuscripts., under the editorship of HL Mansel, D.D.
+His posthumous works are his Lectures on Metaphysics and Logic (1860), 4 vols., edited by H. L. Mansel, Oxford, and John Veitch (Metaphysics; Logic); and Additional Notes to Reid's Works, from Sir W. Hamilton's Manuscripts., under the editorship of H. L. Mansel, D.D.
 (1862).
 A Memoir of Sir W. Hamilton, by Veitch, appeared in 1869.
-Philosophy (1873).